 ▹ indicates offered in the upcoming term[s]

 This course will study a variety of modern political speeches from the French Revolution to the present time.
 It offers a panorama of the evolution of French political rhetoric according to its historical, political, intellectual, and religious context.
 Students will have the opportunity to become familiar with the political literature of France.
 They will work on the art of rhetoric and of political discourse in a concrete and lively manner, notably through enrichment of vocabulary, knowledge of the diversity of language styles, analysis of argumentation, and discursive strategies.
-Students will have the opportunity to write a political speech which will be performed in a special event : the 'Soirée de l'Eloquence politique'.
+Students of this course will have the opportunity to write by themselves different political speeches which will be performed in class (Friday).

 History of France—From the Metropolitan to the Global Level

 (Section A - Methodology ; Section B - Civilization)

 This course offers students a condensed panorama of the principal changes marking the history of France since the Age of Enlightenment.
 France will be studied from the perspectives of the metropolis and its external relationships and actions (colonies, migrations, exiles, etc.).
 Two topics receiving particular attention will be the creation of the nation-state confronted with the instability of political regimes, and social, religious, and cultural identities, from the search for unity to recognition of minorities.